Adi-104/Learning-phase/README.md

 # Learning-phase
-This is for learning purpose.
+This is for learning purpose...